Vice Admiral John W. Miller

 United Kingdom Maritime Component Commander, Deputy Commander, Combined Maritime Forces

-In September 2013 he returned to command, as the United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces based in Bahrain.
+He returns to command in March 2015, as the United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces based in Bahrain.

 A Younger Brother of Trinity House, a Freeman of the City of London and a graduate of the Higher Command and Staff Course, Commodore Warrender is a keen sportsman having represented the Royal Navy and Combined Services at hockey; with age catching up with him he is now an enthusiastic member of the RN Veterans team.